httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 * header compression {{?HPACK=RFC7541}}, {{?QPACK=RFC9204}}

-* framing of responses that depends on the corresponding request (such as HEAD) or the value of the status code (such as 204 or 304); these responses use the same framing as all other messages
+* response framing that depends on the corresponding request (such as HEAD) or the value of the status code (such as 204 or 304); these responses use the same framing as all other messages

 Some of these features are also absent in HTTP/2 and HTTP/3.